 "I was told you were old.
 But you are really-"

-Lockspur held up his hands, studying them in the grainy green screens.
-It was obvious, he hadn't just healed.
+Lockspur held up his hands, studying the grainy green screens.
+It was obvious he hadn't just healed.
 He was young again.
-What was not so obvious was that all memory of Lilith's promises and his secret mission were gone.
-Whipped from his memory.
-Lilith's impromptu blood infusion had seen to that.oh, the memory was still there, just buried deep.
+What was not so obvious was that all the memories of Lilith's promises and his secret mission were gone.
+Lilith's impromptu blood infusion had seen to that.
+Oh, the memories were still there, just buried deep.
+And as long as he did not know they were there, he wouldn't go looking for them.
+At least, not until Lilith wanted him to find them.

 "Neat trick."
 Lockspur said, feeling better than he had since he arrived.
-Better thxn he had in months, maybe years.
+Better than he had in months, maybe years.
 He lifted his shirt.
-The hole where the pipe skewered his abdomen had knitted itself togetherhad turned a pale pink.
+The hole where the pipe skewered his abdomen had knitted itself together had turned a pale pink.
 It was almost gone.
 But that's not what caught his attention.
-The nearly 12 inch scare where OCP surgeons had implanted a mechanical liver was gone.
-He placed his hand the scar and pressed his fingers in deep.
-That wasnt the only thing missing.
+The 12 inch scare where OCP surgeons had implanted a mechanical liver was gone.
+He placed his hand on the scar and pressed his fingers in deep.
+That wasn't the only thing missing.
 The implant was gone.
 Ans so was the pain around his cancerous pancreas.
 "Care to explain your pet?" he asked, dropping his shirt and staring in the direction the raptor had gone.

 The young woman shrugged and said, "Some say I'm an influencer.
 Others call me less complimentary things.
-I see myself more as a people person.
-I ask people to do things, as nd they do."
+I regard myself as a people person.
+I ask people to do things, and they do."

 "So…" Lockspur replied, looking her up and down.
 "You made it like you?
 That seems like cheating."

-"Would you perfer I'd stuffed a grenade down its gullet?" she asked, gesturing for him to sit back down.
+"Would you prefer I'd stuffed a grenade down its gullet?" she asked, gesturing for him to sit back down.

 "What did you do to it?"